andreybleme/andreybleme.github.io/_posts/2018-05-27-the-internet-master-switch.markdown

 Source: [https://www.statista.com/chart/4298/amazons-long-term-growth/](https://www.statista.com/chart/4298/amazons-long-term-growth/)

-It gets clear: for Amazon, monopoly > market profit.
+It gets clear: for Amazon, **monopoly > market profit**.
 They are not focused on making profit.
 Amazons' mission seems to be to seek the absolute market leadership while dismantle the retail industry.
 Scott Gallowey has [a brilliant talk specifically about Amazon business strategy](https://www.youtube.com/watch?v=3MOwRTTq1bY) where he shows how and why investors and shareholders are increasingly looking for growth, even at the expense of profitability.
 It's a "need for speed" game for billionaires only.

 These companies seems to be pretty much satisfied with their own dominance of specific parts of the web while we are increasingly losing diversity of choices as users, content producers, developers, entrepreneurs.
 The internet market is getting less diverse.